-3 out of 4 test queries I actually just carried over from the last year’s similar test for 9.6 vs 10 (check it out here if you’re into archeology) and added one query to test index traversing performance.
+I carried over 3 out of 4 test queries from the last year’s similar test for 9.6 vs 10 (check it out here if you’re into archaeology) and added one query to test index traversing performance.
 Queries are all tied to the schema generated by our good old friend pgbench, with one minor adjustment – creating a copy of the pgbench_accounts table be able to simulate a join on two 1 million rows tables.
-This time I also didn’t disable the parallel features as they’re “on” by default for both versions and thus won’t be probably touched for most setups.
+This time I also didn’t disable the parallel features as they’re “on” by default for both versions and thus probably won’t be touched for most setups.

 /* Sum up 50mio rows */ SELECT sum(abalance) FROM pgbench_accounts CROSS JOIN generate_series(1, 5) /* Unique columns joining */ SELECT count(*) FROM pgbench_accounts JOIN pgbench_accounts_copy using (aid) /* Using Grouping Sets analytical feature */ SELECT count(*) FROM (SELECT aid, bid, count(*) FROM pgbench_accounts GROUP BY CUBE (aid, bid)) a; /* B-tree index traversing */ SELECT COUNT(DISTINCT aid) FROM pgbench_accounts where aid % 2 = 0;

 For pbench “scale” I chose 100, meaning 10 Million rows (1.3GB) will be populated into the pgbench_accounts table.
 This gives enough rows but still fits into memory so that runtimes are more predictable.